RIAEvangelist/awesome-webcomponents/README.md

 awesome.uniqueEntries(arr);

 //respose is
-duplicate value string of red found on 4 && 1 const value strings MUST be unique!
+'duplicate value string of red found on 4 && 1 const value strings MUST be unique!'
 ```
 <a name="awesome.event_awesome-script-loaded"></a>
 ### "awesome-script-loaded" (e)